mfumagalli/ngsSim/README.md

 # ngsSim

 Program to simulate NGS data for up to 3 populations.
-It allows for variablle error rates, sequencing depth, variability, base frequencies, individual inbreeding coefficients or _Fst_.
+It allows for variable error rates, sequencing depth, variability, base frequencies, individual inbreeding coefficients or _Fst_.
 It outputs true genotypes, reads and genotype likelihoods.

+It appears that the newest version of ANGSD does not entirely support ngsSim output anymore.
+A valid alternative to simulate NGS data that cab ne then processed with ANGSD and ngsTools is [MsToGlf](http://popgen.dk/angsd/index.php/MsToGlf).

 ### Installation